 Dear Reading Friend, this is David Telbat.
 By now, you may have read about the Meridia Virus in The COIL Legacy and the STEADFAST Series of books.
-You’ll soon see what it’s all been about in my new novel, Dawn of Affliction, Book One in the Last Dawn Trilogy, out in December!
+You can now see what it’s all about in my new novel, Dawn of Affliction, Book One in the Last Dawn Trilogy, out on Amazon!
 Why did I create a fictional virus that wipes out a third of America’s population?
 Well, maybe it’s not so fictional . . .

 The Virus is Real

 The Meridia Virus is a made-up name, labeled after a fictional town in Oregon where the virus is first realized (you can read the first mention of this virus in my novel, Distant Harm, Book Three of The COIL Legacy).
 But it is essentially the Ebola Virus from West Africa that I modeled for this pandemic.

 Not too long ago, when the Ebola scare occurred in Africa—and panic spread worldwide—I was shocked to realize that modern medicine’s best intentions and the media’s coverage could not stand against or inform people fast enough to stop the spread of fear, misunderstanding, and transmission.
 Many died in third-world Africa before the West knew how to respond.